 Insured Declared Value or IDV is the maximum sum assured provided by the insurer in case of total loss or theft of your two-wheeler.
 IDV is the vehicle’s current market value and is granted to you in case of total loss or theft of your vehicle.

 The two-wheeler IDV is calculated based on the selling price of the manufacturer.
-The price considered during the calculation is the figure proposed at the beginning of the insurance purchase or renewal.
+The price considered during the calculation is the figure proposed at .
 It is then adjusted with the depreciation as per a specific schedule.
 However, insurance and registration charges of the two-wheeler are excluded from the IDV.

 The IDV of the accessories that are not fitted by default from the factory of the vehicle, are calculated separately, at an extra cost to determine if an insurance is required for them.